-The 6-column TAM used in [7] required 800KB of texture memory.
+The 6-column TAM used in [Praun et al. 2001] required 800KB of texture memory.
 By comparison, the volume texture requires 15MB (or 20MB when keeping alpha for border correction), and the threshold textures take up 1.8MB.

 6. Conclusions and future work